Fairy Stone State Park

-Fairy Stone State Park, located in Patrick County, Virginia, is the largest of the original six state parks that opened on June 15, 1936, and is home to the mysterious "fairy stones", or staurolite.
-The stone, prevalent in the region, may have the St. Andrew's or Roman shape.
+Fairy Stone State Park, located in Patrick County, Virginia, is the largest of the original Virginia six state parks that opened on June 15, 1936, and is named for the cross-shaped "fairy stones" (staurolite) commonly found in the vicinity of the park.

 The park's land was donated in 1933 by Junius B. Fishburn, former president of the Southwest Virginia Trust Co. and former owner of the Roanoke Times.
-The park is 4741 acre, making it the largest of the six original parks and one of the largest to this day.
+The park is 4741 acre, making it the largest of the six original parks and the second largest today after Pocahontas State Park.
 Some of the park's features, including its lake and many structures still in use, were built by the Civilian Conservation Corps.